• Skip to primary navigation

 • In a large bowl, mix sliced apples, cranberries, sugar, cinnamon, nutmeg and ginger powder.
 Distribute the mixture evenly in a medium baking dish.

-• In the bowl previously used, mix together chopped hazelnuts, almond flour, rice flour, demerara sugar, cinnamon, salt and coconut butter.
-If the mixture looks too wet add in 1 tbsp of rice flour.
+• In the bowl previously used, mix together chopped hazelnuts, almond flour, rice flour (if using), demerara sugar, cinnamon, salt and coconut butter.
+If the mixture looks too wet add in 1 tablespoon of rice flour.

 • Distribute the topping mixture evenly all over the apple filling.